furti/FreeCAD-Lithophane/README.md

  - 0.18
  - 0.18 (Py3/QT5)

+## Dependencies
+The Workbench does not need any additional software to be installed to be fully functional.

+The only exception could be a image manipulation program.
+This could be handy to change some aspects of the image like contrast or size before creating a Lithophane from it.

 ## Limitations
  - Only tested on Windows 10 right now
  - Not tested with a lot of different images and image formats